 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 Want to take your poetry to masterclass level?
 This course challenges students to explore new ways of working with language, form and structure in their poetry.
 Students will have the opportunity to workshop their poetry and develop new avenues in their verse, polishing their poems for performance and publication.
 The course will include tutor instruction and writing exercises alongside the workshop element.
 The course is suitable for students who have experience in an advanced workshop setting.
-Please note that full attendance and participation is expected at this advanced level.
+Please note that full attendance and participation is expected at this level of study.

 What will we cover?

+What will I achieve?
 By the end of this course you should be able to...

-- Redraft your poetry to a more advanced standard incorporating techniques explored in class and feedback received.
+- Redraft your poetry to a more advanced standard incorporating techniques explored in class and feedback received. - Participate constructively in a workshop setting. - Respond to and assess poetry with critical insight.

 What level is the course and do I need any particular skills?